Summary of Product Characteristics Updated 07-Aug-2018 | Bayer plc

-No risk of acute intoxication is seen as it is unlikely to occur following a single dermal application of an overdose (application over a large area under conditions favourable to absorption) or inadvertent oral ingestion.
-There is no specific antidote.
+No risk of acute intoxication is seen as it is unlikely to occur following a single dermal application of an overdose (application over a large area under conditions favorable to absorption) or inadvertent oral ingestion.

 However, in the event of accidental oral ingestion, routine measures such as gastric lavage should be performed only if clinical symptoms of overdose become apparent (e.g. dizziness, nausea or vomiting).
 Gastric lavage should be carried out only if the airway can be protected adequately.

-Pharmacotherapeutic group: Antifungals for topical use – imidazole and triazole derivatives
+Pharmacotherapeutic group: Antifungals for dermatological use – Bifonazole

-Clotrimazole acts against fungi by inhibiting ergosterol synthesis.
-Inhibition of ergosterol synthesis leads to structural and functional impairment of the fungal cytoplasmic membrane.
+Bifonazole exerts its anti-fungal action by inhibiting the biosynthesis of ergosterol on two different levels.
+Inhibition of ergosterol synthesis leads to structural and functional impairment of the cytoplasmic membrane.

 400 South Oak Way